WebDevStudios/wds-block-starter/README.md

 npm run lint:php
 ```

+### Webpack Config
+The `webpack.config.js` includes the WP Script defaults along with an entry path for `/src/frontend.js`.
+The frontend entry path is conditionally included and is not a requirement.

 For more info on the WordPress Block API, check out the [Gutenberg Handbook](https://developer.wordpress.org/block-editor/).

 ## Contributing and Support

 Your contributions and [support tickets](https://github.com/WebDevStudios/wds-block-starter/issues) are welcome.
 Please see our [guidelines](https://github.com/WebDevStudios/wds-block-starter/blob/master/.github/CONTRIBUTING.md) before submitting a pull request.

 ## Changelog